turingschool/facts/facts-by-module.md

 ####Module 3
 * **Feed Engine**

 * **Eloquent Javascript**
-  - [The first 6 chapters are a great start to your javascript education] (http://eloquentjavascript.net/)
+  - [The first 6 chapters are a great start to your javascript education.
+Chapter 10 is useful for learning about modules and namespacing in Javascript.
+Also read chapter 20 for a quick explanation of node.] (http://eloquentjavascript.net/)

 ####Module 2